04 Aug Saint Dominic de Guzman, Confessor

 Every one who recites the Rosary must feel its supernatural power; there is no prayer which affords more consolation in affliction, more tranquillity to the troubled breast.
 It soothes in sorrow, it imparts the peace spoken of in the Gospel.
 Another proof of its excellence is the hatred and contempt wherewith unbelievers regard it.
 The devil incites them to decry what is a fruitful source of grace to the Christian, and by which souls are wrested from his grasp.
 The Rosary has been richly indulgenced by the Holy See, and the recital of it strongly urged upon the faithful.
 An indulgence of five years and five quarantines may be gained if five consecutive decades be said, on a properly indulgenced rosary.
 Our Holy Father Leo XIII. has decreed that every day during the month of October, the Rosary, together with the litany of Loretto, be said in church either during the parish Mass, or in the afternoon, with the Blessed Sacrament exposed.
 For every time of assisting at this devotion seven years and seven quarantines are granted.
 ‘Pope Pius IX. bequeathed, as a legacy to the faithful, this admonition: “Let the Rosary, this simple, beautiful method of prayer, enriched with many indulgences, be habitually recited of an evening in every household.
 These are my last words to you; the memorial I leave behind me.”
 Again he said: “In the whole of the Vatican there is no greater treasure than the Rosary.”
 (8)

-Image: The Perugia Altarpiece, Side Panel Depicting St. Dominic, artist: Fra Angelico, circa 1437 (5).
+Image: Crop of The Perugia Altarpiece, Side Panel Depicting St. Dominic, artist: Fra Angelico, circa 1437 (5).